Social media engagement insights, news, and tips.

 During a 3-day period in 2016, those 20,892 fake Instagram accounts collectively gained 687,817 new followers and uploaded 146,958 new images.

 The study shows that many of these images posted by fake accounts are generated using bots, algorithms and AI software.
-On Instagram, such activity creates a clear challenge for spearheading takedown efforts as the use of such technology allows counterfeit sellers to simultaneously publish from many different accounts, spam social media channels with new and different hashtags, hide their identity and most importantly... run their illegal operations 24/7.
+On Instagram, such activity creates a clear challenge for spearheading takedown efforts as the use of such technology allows counterfeit sellers who are selling replicas to simultaneously publish from many different accounts, spam social media channels with new and different hashtags, hide their identity and most importantly - run their illegal operations 24/7.

 The counterfeit market directly affects luxury brands, resulting in profit loss and damaged brand value.
-Counterfeit selling not only means lost sales through the purchase of fake products, but also lost sales through the idea that a product is no longer exclusive.
+Selling brand replicas on Instagram doesn't only mean lost sales through the purchase of fake products, but also lost sales through the idea that a product is no longer exclusive.
 The entire feeling of luxury and exclusivity that comes with purchasing luxury products is lost when similar products are available for a few dollars.

 Because E-commerce is the fastest-growing segment in distribution channels, internet sales of luxury goods continue to boom across all regions.
 In fact, global digital sales of luxury goods were up 9% in 2016 and up a massive 77% in the last five years.
 As a result, the digital market of counterfeit luxury goods is clearly on the rise.